School of Creatology

 • submit an updated Satisfaction of Life Scale, and

-• present the project and a self-reflection at an online Presentation Ceremony.
+• present your project and a self-reflection at an online Presentation Ceremony.

 Stream 1.
 The State of Being Creative